phrp720/aw-sync-suite/aw-sync-agent/README.md

 - **drop**: If set to `true`, the record will be dropped if the `target` conditions are met.

 > [!Note]
-> - Filters can be combined to perform multiple operations on the same data record.
+> - Filters can be combined to perform multiple operations on the same data record(plain && regex replacement).
 > - Filters are applied in the order they are defined in the configuration file.
 > - Filters can be disabled by setting the `enabled` field to `false`.
 > - Filters that have the drop field set to `true` will not perform any replacement operations.